How To Reduce Air Pollution In 2026

 Simply enter your email to access the free cheat sheet and receive monthly news and inspiration from our nonprofit.

-3. Use Less Energy at Home
+3. Use Less Energy At Home

-4. Choose Efficient Appliances and Heating Systems
+4. Choose Efficient Appliances And Heating Systems

 5. Adopt Eco-Friendly Yard & Garden Practices

-Organic gardening and native plants reduce the need for chemical fertilizers and pesticides, cutting pollution.
+- Organic gardening and native plants reduce the need for chemical fertilizers and pesticides, cutting pollution.

 6. Build Sustainably

-7. Reduce, Reuse, and Recycle
+7. Reduce, Reuse, And Recycle

 Minimizing waste reduces the need for landfills and incinerators, which emit pollutants.

-Composting organic waste prevents methane emissions, and avoiding single-use plastics cuts pollution from plastic production and disposal.
+Avoiding single-use plastics cuts pollution from plastic production and disposal.

 ℹ️ For more information, refer to the EPA’s Reduce, Reuse, Recycle page.